GM said it has shipped thousands of replacement ignition switches

 The Detroit company did not provide a more detailed number of how many of the parts have been shipped, but said the kits include ignition switches, ignition cylinders and key sets.

-GM had previously asked its switch supplier, Delphi Automotive, to double production at its Mexican plant, as well as add a third line to speed production of the replacement parts.
+GM had previously asked its switch supplier, Delphi Automotive (DLPH.N), to double production at its Mexican plant, as well as add a third line to speed production of the replacement parts.
 GM has said it may not complete the repairs until around October.

 (Reporting by Ben Klayman; Editing by Chizu Nomiyama)